snoyberg/conduit/README.md

                 yield c
                 loop handle

--- show An exception-throwing sink. exceptionalSink = do
+-- An exception-throwing sink. exceptionalSink = do
     c <- await
     liftIO $ print c
     error "This throws an exception"
--- /show

--- show We also need to call runResourceT main = runResourceT $ source $$ exceptionalSink
+-- We also need to call runResourceT main = runResourceT $ source $$ exceptionalSink
--- /show
 ```

 Notice our call to `runResourceT`.
 At the point where execution leaves that function, all resources allocated inside that block will be freed.
 For more information on `ResourceT`, please see Control.Monad.Trans.Resource.